TheWilley/Minecraft-Glyph-Database/README.md

    ```sh
    npm i
    ```
-2. Move the generated JSON file from the `dist` folder inside the `generator` directory into the `public` folder inside the `webpage` directory.
+2. Move the generated JSON file (`glyphs.json`) from the `dist` folder inside the `generator` directory into the `public` folder inside the `webpage` directory.
-3. In the `.env` file, set the `VITE_FILE` variable to the name of your JSON file (default is `glyphs.json`).
-4. Build the webpage:
+3. Build the webpage:
    ```sh
    npm run build
    ```
-5. To preview the webpage, run:
+4. To preview the webpage, run:
    ```sh
    npm run preview
    ```
    You can also upload the built files to your own static host.
-6. (Optional) Use `npm run dev` to start the development server for local testing.
+5. (Optional) Use `npm run dev` to start the development server for local testing.

 ## Disclaimer